pinholeye/transcription-factor-analysis/README.md

 Functional analysis of predicted transcription factors (TFs)

-The goal of this project is to develop a workflow to identify the potential target genes of predicteds TFs.
+The goal of this project is to develop a workflow to identify the potential target genes of predicted TFs.

 As pre-requirements please install: conda : https://docs.anaconda.com/anaconda/install/